evamo0508/nvim/README.md

 ## Getting Started

-I am currently using this config in Ubuntu18.04, so I'm not sure will it work on other OS, but most of the time it should be similar.
+I am currently using this config in Ubuntu 18.04, so I'm not sure will it work on other OS, but most of the time it should be similar.

+2021.07.15 update: set up the same repo on Ubuntu 20.04 as well.
+It works fine.

+## Included Plugins

+* nerdtree
+* CurtineIncSw.vim
+* coc.vim
+* tagbar
+* ctrlp.vim
+* vim-airline
+* vim-airline-themes
+* vim-cpp-enhanced-highlight
+* syntastic
+* ack.vim

 ### Prerequisites